srikaldata/ml-zoomcamp-2025/capstone-project/README.md

 (B) in predict.py add the port at which the request is POSTed in the IP (or) localhost

 * If you plan to run by creating a docker image and making the inference from it:<br>
-(A) follow the same steps in Instruction 4<br>
-(B) edit the Dockerfile to mention the host IP and expose the port you need to send the json for prediction
+(A) edit the Dockerfile to mention the host IP and expose the port you need to send the json for prediction

 * If you wish to serve it as a webapp:<br>
-(A) you can export the docker image and serve it in fly.io or codespaces or any cloud platform instances<br>
+(A) you can export the docker image and serve it in fly.io or codespaces or any other cloud platform instances<br>
-(but make sure to make changes in the serve.py predict.py Dockerfile to serve in the appropriate IP and port)<br>
+(but make sure to make changes in the serve.py predict.py Dockerfile to ping the appropriate IP and port)<br>
-(B) unfortunately there is NO live web app serving requests at this moment
+(B) unfortunately there is NO live web app serving requests in the current moment but feel free to host it in your account/system

 * Requirements:<br>
 (A) python 3.13<br>
 (B) Docker<br>
-(C) any cloud service with an instance to host the container
+(C) any cloud service with an instance to host the container<br>
+(D) environment dependencies - please refer pyproject.toml in production folder

 ## Problem statement
 This project aims to build a predictive model that estimates sales revenue using advertising expenditure across multiple channels.
 The dataset contains historical records of sales performance, marketing spend, and campaign initiatives across diverse media.
 It serves as a resource for evaluating advertising strategies, running A/B tests, optimizing marketing budgets, and forecasting future revenue trends.